godmar02/2017_Coding_Comp/README.md

 # 2017 Coding Comp Beginners Guide
 ## Introduction
+This year all teams have been provided with a BBC Microbit and an assorted box of goodies.
+The BBC Microbit is essentially a small basic

 ## What's in your box
 - 1x BBC: Microbit (+ usb cable and battery pack)